 Return on average tangible stockholder's equity and tangible stockholder's equity to tangible assets are non-GAAP financial measures.
 We compute our return on average tangible stockholder's equity as the ratio of our net income to our average tangible stockholder's equity, which is calculated by subtracting (and thereby effectively excluding) amounts related to the effect of goodwill from our average total stockholder's equity.
-We compute our tangible stockholder's equity to tangible assets as the ratio of our nagible stockholder's equity to our tangible assets, each of which we calculate by subtracting (and thereby effectively excluding) the value of our goodwill.
+We compute our tangible stockholder's equity to tangible assets, each of which we calculate by subtracting (and thereby effectively excluding) the value of our goodwill.
 We believe that these measurements are useful for investors, regulators, management and others to evaluate financial performance and capital adequacy relative to other financial institutions.
 Although these non-GAAP financial measures are frequently used by stakeholders in the evaluation of a company, they have limitations as analytical tools and should not be considered in isolation or as a substitute for analyses of results as reported under GAAP.
 The following table provides a reconciliation of these non-GAAP financial measures with their most closely related GAAP measures: